sstadelman/NativeSDK-podspec/README.md

-#How to use Cocoapods to bootstrap your app, instantly
+#How to use Cocoapods to bootstrap your SAP Mobile SDK app, instantly

 Oh snap!
 This is awesome.